sonniebailey/sonniebailey.github.io/about-content.md

 ### Will I receive a comprehensive, documented financial plan?

-No. I won't commit to this, because what is appropriate for any given engagement will depend on your situation and what you need.
+Not in the sense of a single bound document covering every aspect of your situation.
+What documentation looks like depends on your situation and what you need, and committing to a fixed format in advance doesn't make sense.

-At the end of our engagement, you'll receive one or more emails that will summarise the key things we discussed.
-This will include any advice that we provide, including reasons and risks associated with that advice.
+But documentation isn't optional.
+You'll receive one or more written communications — usually emails — that set out the key things we discussed.
+This will include any advice I provide, with the reasons for it and the risks associated with it.

-The litimus test for whether the outcome from the engagement (documented or otherwise) is successful will be whether you are prepared to pay the full price for the service.
-If what you end up with isn't satisfactory, you can simply tell me, and I can address that in order to meet your expectations, or you can pay me less.

-## Ad hoc services ($350 per hour)

-If you would prefer to engage Fairhaven Wealth for less structured, ad hoc services, then we will charge $350 per hour (including GST).

-I recommend engaging Fairhaven Wealth for the fixed-fee service for first-time clients.
-For previous clients, ad hoc services are likely to be appropirate unless your circumstances have changed significantly and/or you want a more comprehensive set of discussions.
+There are two reasons documentation matters this much:

+* **Regulatory.** I'm required by law to document the advice I provide, including the reasons for that advice and the risks associated with it.
+That's a non-negotiable part of how I do this work.

+* **Practical.** Neither of us will remember the detail of our conversations a year or three from now.
+The written record is what we both refer back to — to act on, to revisit, and to ground any future engagement we might have.

+This is also why the time covered by an engagement isn't only the time we spend on the phone, on Zoom, or in person.
+Doing the documentation properly takes time, and that time is part of the engagement — and part of the anchor.

+If the outcome of the engagement isn't satisfactory, please tell me — I'd rather know and address it than not.

 ## Fairhaven Wealth doesn't lock you into ongoing service arrangements

 I love having ongoing relationships with clients.
 I love staying in touch with past clients and finding out how they are going after we've worked together.
 It is one of the most rewarding parts of what I do.
 I now count many of my former clients as friends.